davidlday/bookworm-restserver/README.md

 Health Check
 ---

-No health checks exist at this timed
+No health checks exist at this time.
+Health checks will be added before 1.0 release.